dnaranjo89/ImageStore/readme.md

 It is possible to force the server to check if there are changes in the sources and bring their content to the server.
 * Force server to check updates `http://127.0.0.1:8000/images?f`

+**Only the entries that can be succesfully load and pass the validation will be returned by the API to the clients.** A log is generated with the image errors to be fixed by the suppliers (see the _Logs_ secction below)

 ### Output formats
 Beside the required JSON, the API also can be served with a HTML browsable interface.
 To select between formats use the sufixs `.api` and `.json`

+### Adding more CSV files
+There is no limit for the number of source files.
+The can be added and removed from the admin panel (for that is needed to create a superuser)

 Examples:
 * `http://127.0.0.1:8000/images.api`